ExtremeFLOW/neko-top/bench/weak_scaling/readme.md

 We want to fill out our memory space.
 So question will be how to balance the IO with the memory.
-We want to save enough in memory to retain IO performance, but as little as possibly to allow a larger case overall.
+We want to save enough in memory to retain IO performance, but as little as possible to allow a larger case overall.

 ## IO performance